 When Adams was inducted into the IAU Hall of Fame in 2001, she was asked to choose her top ten performances.
 This race was the eighth in her list.

 The race was held at the now-demolished Olympic Park Stadium.
 The stadium was built a warm-up athletics track and soccer venue for the 1956 Olympic Games.

 Writing in the Road Runners Club newsletter in April 1990, Adams related that the race organisers had hoped to put on a top class women’s race and invited the four women who had already run over 140 miles, as well as New Zealanders Sandra Barwick and Sue Andrews.
 Adams had run 142.9 miles (229.991km) at the Milton Keynes 24h indoor race at the Westfield shopping centre in February 1989.
-She does not say who the other three women were, but they must have included:
+The other three women were:

 - Angela Mertens of Belgium who had run 144.2 miles (232.107km) at the 24 uren van Heusten road race in Belgium in October 1988

 - Marianne Savage of Great Britain who had run 142.9 miles (230.013km) at the North Solihull 24 Hour track race in July 1988

 - Hilary Walker of Great Britain who had run 146.9 miles (236.453km) at the Preston 24h road race in August 1988

 Despite the organisers’ hopes, they were unable to give much notice of the race and Adams was the only one of the six women to accept.
 The other three women in the race were Australians.